Billy5691-2/Robotics_Assessment/readme.md

 ## Billys Auro Assessment - 2023-24

-This repository contains the code from the assessment for my robotics module.
+This repository contains my code from the assessment for my robotics module.

-My code can be found in /solution/solution/ And /solution_interfaces/msg Everything else was provided as part of the assessment.
+I have not included the other files required for the assessment to work as I am unsure of the university policy about publishing them.